 Noah's Ark or perhaps not

-The researchers and experts of Antwerp ZOO and Planckendael ZOO run breeding programmes for the okapi (Okapia johnstoni), the bonobo (Pan paniscus), the Congo peafowl (Afropavo congensis), the golden-headed lion tamarin (Leontopithecus chrysomelas) and the Cinereous or black vulture (Aegypius monachus).
+The scientists and animal care experts of Antwerp ZOO and Planckendael ZOO run ex-situ programmes for the okapi (Okapia johnstoni), the bonobo (Pan paniscus), the Congo peafowl (Afropavo congensis), the golden-headed lion tamarin (Leontopithecus chrysomelas) and the cinereous or Eurasian black vulture (Aegypius monachus).

 An individual zoo can obviously not set up a breeding programme alone.
 This is always done in collaboration with other zoos; in our case, with fellow members of the European Association of Zoos and Aquaria (EAZA).